YamoLzy/SVM-ClassificationSpamEmail/README.md

 #### Task

-- Task one is to train a SVM.
+(1)Task one is to train a SVM.
 We apply different kernels and different type of margin in SVM to find an optimal hyperplane.
 This step can be regarded as constructing a SVM.
 We need to construct SVMs under all kinds of situations with different kernels and margins in this stage.

-- Task two is to test a trained SVM.
+(2)Task two is to test a trained SVM.
 In this step, we need to feed both training data and test data into a trained SVM in task one, and then compute and record SVMs’ classification accuracy under all situations.

-- Task three is to choose one among all trained SVMs as the target SVM.
+(3)Task three is to choose one among all trained SVMs as the target SVM.
 Build up a complete SVM with proper input and output function which is totally ready for application.

+- We got the results as follows:
 <img width="854" alt="截屏2021-05-21 下午8 49 15" src="https://user-images.githubusercontent.com/65494921/119139841-0eac1d00-ba76-11eb-8db3-19ba2b3a27be.png">